Bioconductor/BioC2015DDay/README.md

 # BioC2015DDay
 BioC2015 July 20, Seattle, WA

-This package contains slides from the core Bioconductor to highlight our contributions to the Bioconductor Project in the last year.
+This package contains slides from the core Bioconductor team to highlight our contributions to the Bioconductor Project in the last year.

 ## Acknowledgements